Is Melbourne Tap Water Safe to Drink in 2026? What's In It

 Fluoridation

-Required by Victorian law to reduce dental decay in the population
+Required by Victorian law to reduce dental decay

 pH Correction

-Adjusts acidity to reduce pipe corrosion in the distribution network
+Adjusts acidity to reduce pipe corrosion

 UV Treatment

-Additional pathogen inactivation at some treatment plants
+Extra pathogen inactivation in some plants

 Which Water Company Supplies Your Melbourne Suburb?